 The Camino de Santiago (Way of St. James) is a hike I would like to do, despite the popularity.
 I think it would be an interesting contrast to backcountry trails in Canada.
 I keep meaning to check out The Way movie too.

-After meeting Kevin Carr, a Brit attempting the fastest round the world run, this book holds more interest than ever.
+After recently meeting Kevin Carr, a Brit attempting the fastest round the world run, this book holds more interest than ever.